Veterinary Leadership through Early Admission for Diversity

 Who is eligible for VetLEAD?

-Any high-achieving, sophomore student enrolled in a College of Agriculture and Food Science program at Florida Agricultural and Mechanical University with a strong interest in veterinary medicine may apply.
+- Is enrolled full time in a major and/or minor within the College of Agriculture and Food Science program at Florida Agricultural and Mechanical University

 Applying to VetLEAD